 - Based on the timetable of the parliamentary review of the information on key macroeconomic forecasts and major directions of the ministries that is submitted by the Government by June 1;

-- Based on the timetable of the parliamentary review of the final versions of the Basic Data and Directions (BDD) Document (MTBF for Georgian fiscal framework) and draft state budget together with the supporting documents that are submitted to the Parliament no later than November 30.
+- Based on the timetable of the parliamentary review of the Basic Data and Directions (BDD) Document (MTBF for Georgian fiscal framework) and draft state budget together with the supporting documents that are submitted to the Parliament.

 Furthermore, to ensure that the stakeholders have timely and regular updates on key anticipated developments in macroeconomic environment using the most up-to-date information, PBO produces quarterly GDP growth forecasts, usually within the 1.5 month after the start of the quarter concerned.